There can be three reasons for this that are normal functioning:

 Usually, this means your indoor unit is in standby.

 The temperature sensor for the indoor unit is located on the side of the unit itself, so it senses the temperature immediately around the unit itself.
 It is important to have the fan speed set high enough, and the vanes angled in a way to push the heat out into the room and away from the unit itself, given that heat rises.

 No, the remote control does not have a temperature sensor in it.

 The indoor unit will go into standby when the temperature sensor indicates it has reached the temperature you have set the controller to.

 The answer to this question is NO if you own a multi-head system.
 All mini-split systems are equipped with different modes.
-However, when you have more than one indoor unit on the same outdoor unit/compressor, they must all be operating in the same mode for the whole system to work.
-This means you can’t set a multi-head system to automatic mode either.
+However, when you have more than one indoor unit on the same outdoor unit/compressor, they must all operate in the same mode for the whole system to work.
+This also means you can’t set a multi-head system to automatic mode.